BumjunJung9287/Handwritten_Numeral_Recognition_by_CNNmodel-automatic_data_extraction/README.md

   -4.1.0

 ## Process
 1. Train the CNN model using MNIST example data from tensorflow module.
 In this model 3 Convolutional layers are used, and two Fully Connected layers.
 The shape of input data set is (None, 28*28) and the output data is (None, 10) for recognition of 10 nimbers of 0 to 9.

-2. Capture the video image in the while loop and using contour related methods in cv2 to extract the handwritten data
+2. Capture the video image in the while loop and using contour related methods in cv2 to extract the handwritten data.
+To clearly extract contours from the image,